 BAB is rooted in research - and common sense.

-See the research here.
+See the research below.

 This confirms what many of us have already known - the easiest thing to do with alcohol is what our friends are doing.
 For Greeks, this can be a massive problem - but also the start of a solution.

-We dig into three specifics to shift your group’s culture:
+BAB digs into three specifics to shift your group’s culture:

 1 — Goals